Bennett's Wallaby

 • A baby wallaby will stay in its mother’s pouch for about 9 months, completely weaning between 10-12 months.

-• Wallabies have stomachs with chambers.
-When they eat, they regurgitate food which is chewed and swallowed again.
+• Wallabies have a chambered stomach which allows them to regurgitate food which is then chewed and swallowed again.

 • Wallabies cool off by licking their paws and forearms when they are nervously excited or in hot weather.